Uncapped Barbeary named in England squad

 Bath fly-half Orlando Bailey, 20, and London Irish full-back Ollie Hassell-Collins, 23, are also included.

-Centre Manu Tuilagi, who is yet to make his comeback from a hamstring injury, is left out while there is no space for back row Sam Underhill either.
+Centre Manu Tuilagi, who is yet to make his comeback from a hamstring injury, is left out while there is also no space for back row Sam Underhill.

+However captain Owen Farrell is included despite not playing since suffering an ankle injury in the win against Australia in November.

+Fellow Saracens player Jamie George is one of the hookers - having initially been left out of the Autumn Internationals squad - after he returned from a knee injury ahead of schedule.

 Forwards